fernandomoraes/willdfly-swarm-hello-world/README.md

 ```
 about the warning, the following issue exists: https://issues.jboss.org/browse/SWARM-1280

-Note 2: to debug the application, the following ways can be used:
+<b>Note 2</b>: to debug the application, the following ways can be used:

 ```.sh
 java -jar -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 \